Its-Rolo/unitils/README.md

 sudo chmod a+r /usr/local/bin/unitils.conf
 ```

+If you are not using Linux, you will have to modify main.py to correct the file path for unitils.conf
-Otherwise you can clone the repo and run main.py like any other python script
+After that, you can run it normally with python main.py

 ## Usage